Michaelsadas/CFCT/README.md

 cgra_fpe_operations: The operations supported in the fpe.
 cgra_spe_operations: The operations supported in the spe.

-cgra_gpe_in_from_dir: High-level description of CGRA topology
+cgra_gpe_in_from_dir: High-level description of CGRA topology.
-cgra_gpe_out_to_dir: High-level description of CGRA topology
+cgra_gpe_out_to_dir: High-level description of CGRA topology.
-cgra_gib_num_track: num of the tracks of GIB
+cgra_gib_num_track: num of the tracks of GIB.
-cgra_gib_connect_flexibility: High-level description of CGRA topology
+cgra_gib_connect_flexibility: High-level description of CGRA topology.